TelegramBots/book/src/4/passport/quickstart.md

 [![passport quickstart example](https://img.shields.io/badge/Examples-Passport_Quickstart-green.svg?style=flat-square)](https://github.com/TelegramBots/Telegram.Bot.Extensions.Passport/tree/master/src/Quickstart/Program.cs)

-This guide shows you very briefly how Telegram Passport works.
+This guide teaches the basics of working with Telegram Passport.
 See the complete version of the code at [Quickstart project].
+Code snippets on this page are in the context of that project.

 ## Encryption Keys